Looking for the best crossbow? Well, you’ve come to the right place.

 With the right arrow combination, even 440 fps!

-This is a rugged, reverse-draw design, making it a technical work of art that’s hard to beat.
+This rugged, reverse-draw design makes it a technical work of art that's hard to beat.

 PROS